 Common dangers of club drug abuse include the following:

 - Impaired ability to move

 - Sudden mood swings or feelings of sadness

 - Decreased appetite and increased feelings of thirst

 - Blurred vision

 In the most serious cases, club drugs lead to seizures, strokes, psychotic symptoms, comas, heart failure, kidney failure, and death.
 Even a single dose of a club drug can be fatal in an otherwise healthy young adult.
 Club drug use is also associated with risky behaviors, rape and sexual abuse, delusional thinking, and poor decision making.

 Let Best Drug Rehabilitation Help Today

 Because club drugs are most frequently used by young adults whose brains may still be developing, it is essential to educate young children about the dangers of these substances.
 If you suspect that your child, friend, or family member may be using club drugs recreationally, immediately seek professional help.
-Rehabilitation facilities such as Best Drug Rehabilitation employ skilled professionals who treat club drug abuse in individuals of all ages.
+Best Drug Rehabilitation can recommend a treatment program that employs skilled professionals who treat club drug abuse in individuals of all ages.